May 23, 2026 · 18 min read

 The breakdowns

-If reconstruction runs through five stages, it can break at any of them, producing three broad classes of failure.
+If reconstruction runs through five stages, it can break at any of them, producing four broad classes of failure.
+Three are accidents of bounded reconstruction.
+The fourth is design under misaligned utility, and it is the framework's most original move.

 Failure to resolve.
 The signal arrives but cannot be matched.
 The receiver has no stored pattern that fits; or multiple stored patterns fit equally well and context doesn't disambiguate.
 The receiver knows they don't know.
 This is the safest failure because it surfaces openly: the receiver asks for clarification, the sender provides more signal, the loop continues.